 Detailed case studies published with permission as each project completes.
 Contact us directly for addresses and references from any live job below.

 Whole-house rewire through existing voids.
-Lutron RA2 Select scene control.
 Forbes & Lomax unlacquered brass plates throughout.
-Kitchen pendants, integrated joinery lighting, discreet underfloor-heating controls.
+Kitchen pendants, integrated joinery lighting, dimmable circuits ready for the architect’s specified scene-control system.

 Returning client.
 Second phase following 2024 main-house works.
 New studio annexe electrical, vaulted-ceiling pendant runs, external lighting around courtyard, Cat 6A structured cabling throughout.
 Ongoing through Q3 2026.